• Home

 Can you freeze these Chocolate Orange Cookie Bars?

-Defrost them for around an hour and they should be perfect to eat!
+Defrost them for around an hour and they should be perfect to eat.

-Do you have to use chocolate orange
+Do you have to use chocolate orange?

 No, you can use whatever chocolate you like!
+Get creative and use what you fancy.

 You could also keep the cookie bars really simple and just use chocolate chips – milk, white or dark chocolate would work well.